pods-framework/pods/readme.txt

 * Feature: New Pods Blocks available and the underlying Pods Block PHP API is compatible with ACF Blocks if you've ever used those before. (@sc0ttkclark, @zrothauser)
 * Feature: REST API endpoints are now available to create/edit various objects: Pods, Pod Groups, and Pod Fields. (@sc0ttkclark)
 * Feature: WP-CLI commands that mirror the REST API endpoints we have. (@sc0ttkclark)
 * Feature: The new WYSIWYG editor option to use [Quill Editor](https://github.com/zenoamaro/react-quill) is now available and the CLEditor has been removed. (@sc0ttkclark, @zrothauser)
+* Compatibility: Completely updated compatibility with WPML and Polylang plugins.

 Found a bug?
 Have a great feature idea?
 Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/